tajmone/fuzzy-search/README.md

 Unless otherwise specified, the above license applies to all markdown documents, README files, project configuration files and all other assets created by [Tristano Ajmone], including source code.

-All third party assets published into the public domain are hereby released under CC0 license.
+All third party assets originally published into the public domain are hereby released under the CC0 license governing the project, to ensure permissibility of use in those countries that don't recognize public domain.

 Any third party contribution to existing assets shall fall under the same license of the asset being updated or modified.